rabuchaim/cloudiplookup/README.md

   --csv, -c           Print output in csv format (ip,cidr,region,cloud_provider,service,elapsed_time).

 Database Options:
-  --info, -i          Shows information about the current database file.
   --update, -u        Updates IP ranges directly from cloud service providers.
 Use -v to see updating progress.
+  --info, -i          Shows information about the current database file in json format.
+  --pretty, -p        Shows information about the current database file in a table format.
   --show-config-file  Displays the available settings for downloading information about network ranges.

 More Options: